Preparing your pet for life after lockdown

 Know the warning signs

-With pets also susceptible to anxiety and depression, it’s important to prepare them for their new routines and to get them used to spending a lot more time on their own.
+With pets also susceptible to anxiety and depression, it’s important to prepare them for their new routines and to get them used to spend a lot more time on their own.

-Separation anxiety in pets can sometimes be hard to spot and can also be distressing for both the pet and their owner.
+Separation anxiety in pets can sometimes be hard to spot and can also be distressing for both the pet and its owner.